pradipawasthi/Droidcratic/README.md

 Also check the `fabric-example.properties` file in the app module folder.
 Duplicate this file, rename it `fabric.properties` and update the dummy values.

-For Firebase, a `google-services.json` configuration file is needed in the product flavor and build type folders.
-[Example](https://firebase.google.com/docs/admob/android/google-services.json) and more [info](https://firebase.google.com/support/guides/google-android#migrate_your_console_project).

 ## Contributing

 + `develop` is considered the mainline branch for the project.
 Project uses [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) as its Git workflow.
 Please review this workflow before contributing to the project.